Krafalski/react_holidays_front_end/README.md

 `heroku buildpacks:set mars/create-react-app` will now set production in deployed heroku site

+other ideas .env - then add custom in heroku app under settings?

+would need to test accessibility

 In the project directory, you can run:

 ### `npm start`